andresattler/simple-gallery/README.md

 # simple-gallery
-Just a minimalistic js gallery
+Just a minimalistic js gallery that i wrote for showing pictures to family and freands